 FINE 7110 Investments (3) - The first half of this course takes students through an in-depth study of portfolio theory.
 The foundations of modern portfolio theory are rigorously developed and its principles are used to create mean/variance efficient portfolios.
 Students critically examine the assumptions of modern portfolio theory and its implications.
 Alternative multifactor pricing models including the Fama/French Three-Factor Model are also explored.
 The second half of the course focuses on fixed income analytics.
 Students learn how to price various types of fixed income securities and how to measure their interest rate risk.
 They learn how to hedge interest rate risk for fixed income portfolios, and how to incorporate call and conversion features into the price of a bond.
 Students learn how to derive implied forward interest rates, how to bootstrap a yield curve, and the implications of various theories of the term structure.
 Finally, students will have the opportunity to conduct an event study, learn the basics of options, and discuss how behavioral finance is changing the way asset pricing is viewed.
 Case studies will be used to learn how hedge funds, mutual funds, exchange-traded funds, and various other investment managers operate.
 Note: This course is a prerequisite for students who wish to apply for participation in Aaron Selber Jr. Course on Distressed Debt (FINE 7340) or Darwin Fenner Student-Managed Fund (FINE 7610), and a co-requisite for participation in Aaron Selber Jr. Course on Hedge Funds (FINE 7350).

-FINE 7130 Advanced Financial Management (3) - This course builds on the topics covered in Analysis for Financial Management (FINE 6020).
+FINE 7130 Advanced Financial Management (3) - This course builds on the topics covered in Financial Management.
 The course will cover advanced corporate finance theory and how one translates theory into financial decisions.
 Topics include firm capital structure, including Jensen’s free cash flow (moral hazard), pecking order (adverse selection), and agency conflicts between stockholders and bondholders; capital budgeting when financing considerations are included; external financing, including leasing and security issuance to the public; working capital management, including cash, credit, and inventory management; dividend policy and share repurchases; mergers and acquisitions; corporate governance; options valuation in the context of convertible bonds and warrants; the valuation of real options; and corporate risk management.
 Special topics such as international finance may also be covered.
-Note: This course is a prerequisite for students who wish to apply for participation in Aaron Selber Jr. Course on Hedge Funds (FINE 7350).

-FINE 7180 Financial Modeling (3) - This is a hands-on course focusing on the applications of quantitative models in finance.
-Course topics include: Mathematical and computational models of stock price movements involving stochastic processes; Applications of probability theory to portfolio risk analysis; Modeling of cash flows and valuation; d) Monte Carlo simulation applied to both investments and cash flow modeling; Applications of numerical optimization in finance; Use of Excel and Python and/or VBA for computation, statistics, and graphics in finance
+FINE 7180 Financial Modeling (3) - This hands-on course focuses on the applications of quantitative models in finance.
+Course topics include: mathematical and computational models of stock price movements involving stochastic processes; applications of probability theory to portfolio risk analysis; modeling of cash flows and valuation; Monte Carlo simulation applied to both investments and cash flow modeling; applications of numerical optimization in finance; and use of Excel and Python for computation, statistics, and graphics in finance.